-Counter flow towers use pressurized spray systems that is considered to be the most efficient method of water distribution in a cooling tower.
+Counter flow towers use a pressurized spray system that is considered to be the most efficient method of water distribution in a cooling tower.
 No sprinkler distribution is possible in a cross flow cooling tower.

 5. Operating Weight

 Counter flow towers have low operating weight and thus find greater acceptability at roof locations.
 Cross-flow operating weight is higher than the counter-flow tower.